pyca/cryptography/docs/hazmat/primitives/asymmetric/padding.rst

     :param int salt_length: The length of the salt.
 It is recommended that this be set to ``MGF1.MAX_LENGTH``.

+    .. attribute:: MAX_LENGTH

+        Pass this attribute to ``salt_length`` to get the maximum salt length available.

 .. _`Padding is critical`: http://rdist.root.org/2009/10/06/why-rsa-encryption-padding-is-critical/